gilzoide/godot-dockable-container/README.md

 ## TODO
 - Add way to specify icon and custom name for tabs, based on a property or method on children
-- Document how to use
+- Document better how to use

 ## Credits